-- Why should teachers be continually reflecting on their classroom practice? - What are the differences between "reflection in action" and "reflection on action"? - How does reflective thinking help to identify an aspect of classroom practice that requires further improvement? - Why is the support, advice and guidance from a mentor important in identifying effective aspects of classroom practice and those that require further improvement?
+- Why should teachers be continually reflecting on their classroom practice? - What are the differences between 'reflection in action' and 'reflection on action'? - How does reflective thinking help to identify an aspect of classroom practice that requires further improvement? - Why is the support, advice and guidance from a mentor important in identifying effective aspects of classroom practice and those that require further improvement?

-Learning outcome T: Carry out a practitioner inquiry to change and improve own teaching practice.
+Learning outcome T: Carry out practitioner inquiry to improve own practice in using digital technologies for teaching and learning.

-- Why is the process of practitioner inquiry used to develop a teacher's practice? - How is the four-stage cycle of practitioner inquiry used to develop and improve a specific area of a teacher's practice? - Why is it important to engage with appropriate educational and research literature when carrying out a practitioner inquiry? - What barriers or constraints is a teacher likely to face when carrying out a practitioner inquiry to improve classroom practice? - What are the advantages and limitations of using the process of practitioner inquiry to develop and improve a specific area of a teacher's practice?
+- Why is the process of practitioner inquiry used to develop a teacher's practice? - How is the four-stage cycle of a practitioner inquiry used to develop and improve a specific area of a teacher's practice? - Why is it important to engage with appropriate educational and research literature when carrying out a practitioner inquiry? - What barriers or constraints is a teacher likely to face when carrying out a practitioner inquiry to improve classroom practice? - What are the advantages and limitations of using the process of practitioner inquiry to develop and improve a specific area of a teacher's practice?

-Learning outcome U: Plan and teach a lesson specifically designed to improve an aspect of classroom practice.
+Learning outcome U: Plan and teach a lesson using digital technologies specifically designed to improve an aspect of classroom practice as well as meeting curriculum requirements.